-When people think of Abbey Road, the legacy is that it was the hotspot for many seminal 20th century records.
-How have you guys adjusted to the changes brought about by technology, as well as the rise of bedroom producer studios, which has led to many studios closing down?
+How has Abbey Road adjusted to the changes brought about by digital technology, as well as the rise of the bedroom producer, which has led to many commercial studios closing down?

 One aspect of our continued existence is that we do a lot of film music and scores.
-The story goes that in the late 70s, Studio 1 started to become empty and lack bookings.
-Studio 1 had traditionally been used for classical recordings, and that period had come it's end.
-We weren't expecting rock or pop bands to book the space, because of it's size.
-So we were faced with a decision.
-At one point I think it was proposed that it would be divided into four smaller pop studios, as pop studios were king back then.
-That would have been a disaster in the long term, because we wouldn't be here now if we'd done that.
-But luckily, the then-studio manager, Ken Townsend, said that we couldn't lose the space.
-There was a film scoring company at the time, called Anvil, who were going to loose their film scoring stage and space, so Ken said to them, "We'll provide a space for you guys, along with the engineers and gear, and you bring us the work".
-The first film we did was Indiana Jones and The Raiders Of The Lost Ark, which was in 1981, and since then we've gone from strength to strength.
-We did the Star Wars trilogy, Aliens, Braveheart and things like that.
-Last year we did the new James Bond movie, Gravity and The Hobbit.
+The story goes that in the late 70s, Studio 1 started to become empty and was low on bookings.
+It had traditionally been used for classical recordings, and that period had come it’s end.
+We weren’t expecting rock or pop bands to book the space because of its size, and so we were faced with a decision.
+At one point I think it was proposed that it would be divided into four smaller pop studios, which was the popular studio format at the time.
+That would have been a disaster in the long term, because we wouldn’t be here now if we’d done that.
+But luckily, the then-studio manager, Ken Townsend, said that we couldn’t lose the space.
+There was a film scoring company at the time, called Anvil, who were going to loose their film scoring space, so Ken said to them, “We’ll provide a space for you guys, along with the engineers and gear, and you bring us the work“.
+The first film we did was Indiana Jones and The Raiders Of The Lost Ark, which was in 1981, and since then we’ve gone from strength to strength.
+We did the Star Wars prequel trilogy, Aliens, Braveheart and things like that.
+Last year we did Skyfall, Gravity and The Hobbit.

-We still work with big artists and major labels, but not so much smaller artists.
-People's recording budgets are getting smaller, so coming to a big facility like this doesn't work for everyone.
+We still work with big artists and major labels; not so much with smaller artists though.
+People’s recording budgets are getting smaller, so coming to a big facility like this doesn’t work for everyone.

 How has the recording gear at Abbey Road Studios changed over the years?

-Got you.
+Cool.
 So what does the future hold for you guys?
-Can you tell me about what things you'll be working on as time moves forward or any other interesting aspects of the studio that we didn't talk about?
+Can you tell me about what things you’ll be working on as time moves forward?